Tutorial

 parameter on the handler, indicated byAnnotated[str, FromPath]

-And now we test if our controller is working:
+And now we test if our handler is working:

-Right now our controller just get a name from the query string and return a
+Right now our handler just get a name from the path and respond with JSON data to the client.

 Creating the Greeter service

 Our service will have a method that receives a name and returns a greeting.
-It will be injected into the controller we created previously.
+It will be injected into the handler we created previously.

 from selva.di import service